craigsapp/nifc-digital-score-server/README.md

 ## Primary files ##

 The primary data is stored in Humdrum files.
-These are initially linked (or copied to the ./kern directory).
+These are initially linked (or less preferrably copied) to the `./kern` directory).
 The [./Makefile](https://github.com/craigsapp/data-nifc/blob/main/Makefile) contains a list of the source location for all Humdrum files to be added to the `./kern` directory.
+Adjust the `KERNREPOS` variable in the Makefile to point to directories in POPC-1 and POPC-2 that contain source Humdrum files that will be managed by the server.

+Then
-Then the command:
+the command:

 ```bash